AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md

 Your private key file named `private.key` will be used later to sign your JWT token.

 #### 2.2.2.
-Log into adobe.io Dev Portal
+Log into adobe.io Developer Portal: console.adobe.io

-Navigate to the [Adobe Console](https://console.adobe.io/integrations) and sign in with your Adobe ID.
+Navigate to the [Adobe I/O Console](https://console.adobe.io/) and sign in with your Adobe ID.

 #### 2.2.3.
 Create Integration

 You will be taken to the Integrations page.
-An *Integration* is a service account that is created for a specific IMS Organization.
+An *Integration* is a service account that is created for the selected IMS Organization (If you are associated with multiple Organizations, you can select the appropriate Organization from the drop-down).
 You will only be allowed to make calls for the IMS Organization for which the Integration is created in.

 From this page we want to create a *New Integration*.